 Studies suggest that most people aren’t aware of the exact amount of shampoo they need to cleanse their hair properly.
 They either use too little or too much of the shampoo and the results are often undesirable.
 When this happens, your hair takes a hit.
 If you are using less shampoo than what is required, your hair will remain dirty.
 Clogged pores, dandruff, hair fall, and scalp diseases will plague you throughout your lifetime.
 If you are dabbing too much shampoo onto your hair, it might feel dry and rough due to over washing.

 How to Decide How Much Shampoo to Use in Your Hair?

 If your hair feels dry or dirty even after a wash, you need to watch out for the amount of shampoo that you use for each wash.
 The amount of shampoo that you should use for proper cleaning depends on a few factors that I will discuss here:

 This is the most important deciding factor.
 Someone with short hair will require much less shampoo than someone with knee-length hair.
 Ideally, if you have short hair, you should use shampoo about the size of a nickel.
 For someone with medium-length hair, a dollop about the size of a quarter should be ideal while people with long hair must use a dollop that’s as big as half a dollar.
-So, to decide how much shampoo to use you must first determine your hair length.
+So, to decide how much shampoo to use in your hair must first determine your hair length.

 Your hair texture also decides how much shampoo to use.
 If you have fine hair, you will need a lot less shampoo than if you have coarse or rough hair.
 Find out the natural texture of your hair before you squeeze that shampoo bottle the next time.